Mazzya/CRUD-API-Generator/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/mazzya/CRUD-API-Generator)
 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg?)

-Generate CRUD APIs with this powerful and simple CLI.
+Generate CRUD APIs with this powerful and simple CLI program.
 Currently this program allows you to generate APIs with the Flask microframework.
 This program uses a specific file organization for API generation:

     API Generator/
             └── app/